aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-python/python-programmers-guide/working-with-files-in-python/file-handling-features-in-python/opening-files-in-python/_index.md

 ---

 ## **Aspose.Cells - Opening Files in Python**
-To open a file using Aspose.Cells Java in Python, simply invoke the openfile() method of Document class and specify the second document to append at end.
+To open a file using Aspose.Cells Java in Python, simply invoke the `openFile()` method of the `Workbook` class and specify the second document to append at the end.

 **Python Code**